Meet the Local Governing Body

 I became a Parent Governor in September 1990 in both schools but left HOH in 2002 when my youngest child finished school as I found that I much preferred my role in primary education.

-I try to attend all relevant training and committee meetings but am actually on Finance & Buildings and Personnel, where I have been Chair for 14 years as my main focus is staffing.
-In 2014 following the retirement of the previous Chair, I became Chair of Governors, a role that I dedicate a lot of time too and has been both challenging and rewarding.
+In 2014 following the retirement of the previous Chair, I became Chair of Governors and then the Chair of the Local Governing Body, a role that I dedicate a lot of time too and has been both challenging and rewarding.

 On conversion to an academy, I became an inaugural member of the Trust, a smaller role but one I hope to continue as it is a lifetime commitment to the schools in the Trust overseeing the provision of outstanding education for all pupils

 I decided to stand down as Chair of Governors in march this year to allow newer, younger governors to develop and take on new roles although I am still a governor.
 I currently have two years remaining in my term of office,